 Once you’ve completed the course and have your paperwork sorted, you can apply for your Class 1 Real Estate Licence NSW from Fair Trading NSW.
 It takes 30 business days for Fair Trading to process an application for a real estate licence.
 If you have a current and equivalent licence from another state or territory, including New Zealand, you can apply to Fair Trading to work in NSW.

 Your professional training doesn’t end with your Class 1 real estate licence.
 Each year you’re required to do nine hours of continued professional development (CPD) training, including three hours of compulsory topics.
-But be aware that CPD for Class 2 and Class 1 real estate licences are not the same.
+But be aware that there are CPD differences between Class 2 & Class 1 licences – they are not the same.

 Your Class 1 real estate course must be provided by a registered training organisation (RTO), such as Entry Education.
 As Australia’s leading real estate institute, Entry provides high-quality courses in NSW and most other states.